asnelt/mnistvit/README.md

 The ViT architecture and learning parameters can be configured easily.
 Code for hyperparameter optimization is provided as well.

+The code is intended to be used for learning about vision transformers.
+With MNIST as a simple and well understood dataset, the importance of various hyperparameters can be explored.

 ## Requirements